Phlank/ParticleSystem/README.md

 affects motion as a whole.
 There are also more features of this program, listed below:</p>
 <ul>
+<li>Pressing 'q' will exit the program</li>
 <li>Pressing 'l' will toggle lines being drawn between frames, instead of just
 singular points.</li>
 <li>Pressing 'c' will toggle clearing the renderer between frames.</li>
 <li>Pressing 'd' will dump the memory used by the particles.
 This causes performance
 to increase, but all existing particles will perish.
-This will also clear the screen.</li>
+This will also clear the screen.
+It is HIGHLY RECOMMENDED to enable clearing of the screen before dumping.</li>
 </ul>

 <h2>Purpose</h2>